Purple-Palm/Universal-Discord-Rich-Presence/README.md

 ## Other
 If you want us to add more things or change something, you can hop on [discord](https://discord.gg/dzqeXYDDmy), write an [**issue**](https://github.com/Purple-Palm/Universal-Discord-Rich-Presence/issues) or make a [**pull request**](https://github.com/Purple-Palm/Universal-Discord-Rich-Presence/pulls) with a ready solution.
 Also you can also go there to find help with our project.

+### Credits

+We have forked and adapted code from [Colin Hartigan's project](https://github.com/colinhartigan/valorant-rpc).